cgcardona/startup-specialist-prompts/README.md

-# 🚀 TellUrStori Role Prompt Engineering Collection
+# 🚀 Ultimate Startup Specialist Role Prompt Collection

 *A comprehensive cognitive architecture system for advanced role-based interactions - 97 specialized roles for startup acceleration*

-This repository contains meticulously crafted role prompts designed specifically for TellUrStori's blockchain/AI storytelling platform.
-Each specialist embodies a complete cognitive architecture with professional persona, methodological frameworks, and domain expertise optimized for startup environments.
+This repository contains meticulously crafted role prompts designed for modern startups across all industries.
+Each specialist embodies a complete cognitive architecture with professional persona, methodological frameworks, and domain expertise optimized for startup environments and rapid growth scenarios.

 ## 🎯 Core Philosophy